Prague, Czech Republic

 Žižkov — The Scrappy Neighbor

-Directly east of Vinohrady, Žižkov (Prague 3) is the historically working-class district with bohemian energy, legendary pub density, and a growing queer-friendly scene.
+Directly east of Vinohrady, Žižkov (Prague 3) is the historically working-class district with bohemian energy, legendary pub density, and a growing welcoming scene.
 The Žižkovská věž — the television tower crawling with David Černý's bronze baby sculptures — dominates the skyline and serves as a useful navigational landmark from anywhere in the gay area.
 Palác Akropolis at Kubelíkova 27 is the district's cultural anchor: an independent venue in an Art Nouveau building that's programmed concerts, queer parties, and LGBTQ+ events since 1996.
 Mama Shelter Prague sits right on the Vinohrady-Žižkov border — useful for accommodation that's adjacent to the gay quarter without the price premium.

 Old Town — The Gateway